 Wireframes and prototypes are two important types of UX artifact that are often mistaken for one another.
 While each has a specific purpose and application, there is some overlap which can cause confusion – even to practicing UX professionals.
 Let’s break it down so we can all finally get on the same page.

-We prefer to make wireframes prior to building out an actual product in code – much the same way an architect creates blueprints before they start welding giant beams together.
+I prefer to make wireframes prior to building out an actual product in code – much the same way an architect creates blueprints before they start welding giant beams together.
 Blueprints are cheaper and can be changed faster.

 Prototypes are a full measure of complexity beyond wireframes in that they actually do stuff.
 They’re interactive.
 Clickable.
 Users can click through use cases much as they would on a regular website or app.
-Prototypes also cost significantly more, so they’re not appropriate in all cases.
+Prototypes also cost more, so they’re not appropriate in all cases.
 There are two main reasons to build prototypes: